mohamedkhattab2019/Basics/README.md

 This means that the Strawberry class can use the public $name and $color properties as well as the public __construct() and intro() methods from the Fruit  class because of inheritance.
 The Strawberry class also has its own method: message().

-## 8.PHP - Inheritance and the Protected Access Modifier
+### PHP - Inheritance and the Protected Access Modifier
 * **Protected** prop or methods can accessed only by the class it self and by classes drived from that class
 ```PHP
 <?php